Introduction Link to heading

 From the snippet below, it’s clear that Reset_Handler is the bootstrap routine because it does two things

-• Hardware-specific initialization with SystemInit
+- Hardware-specific initialization with

-• Jump to main
+SystemInit - Jump to

 /* Call the clock system intitialization function.*/